 Do you have an encrypted iTunes backup?
 Make sure you know the password!

-The free download of the iPhone Backup Extractor is a valuable tool to show what data an iTunes backup contains and whether or not the backup is encrypted*.
+The iPhone Backup Extractor is a valuable tool to show what data an iTunes or iCloud backup contains and whether or not the backup is encrypted.

-- The Free edition of the iPhone Backup Extractor can open any iTunes backup, including encrypted* backups.
-It can extract any file stored in the iTunes backup, but limited to two files at a time.
+The Lite edition of the iPhone Backup Extractor can open any iTunes backup, including encrypted backups.
+It can extract any file stored in the iTunes backup, but limited to four files at a time.
 Conversion of data (e.g. AddressBook, SMS, Notes, Calendars) to usable universal formats is also limited for up to four records per data category.

-- The Pro edition of the iPhone Backup Extractor of our software reads both encrypted* and non-encrypted iTunes backups and allows full access to the files, conversion functionality and email support.
+You need a subscription plan if you need to extract more than four files from your encrypted iTunes backup.
+You’ll find more about the licenses system, here.
+The iPhone Backup Extractor reads both encrypted and non-encrypted iTunes backups and allows full access to the files, conversion functionality and email support.

 It is important to know the password to your backup, as access to your data might be impossible without it.